 “Emotions are good servants, but bad masters.”
 Unknown

 It is so flipping hard to remain calm as a mother.
+That is a massively important parenting skill that takes a lot of soul searching to master.

 Even though we know it’s okay to show emotions, be human, and feel the range of our feelings, it can be hard to take care of our children when we’re Big Balls Of Feelings.
 And since our children seem to bring out our Big Balls Of Feelings, it feels lose/lose.